 While a chef’s knife is the golden child of a chef’s tool arsenal, a paring knife is a bartender’s best friend.
 A sharp one makes quick bar tasks a breeze, from halving lemons or peeling an orange skin for an Old Fashioned garnish.
 Just like a shaker or a jigger, a paring knife is a bar essential, ready to whip your garnishes into shape with a sharp swipe.

 Best of all, these paring knives are very often inexpensive, so you don’t have to worry about losing one to a dishwasher or breaking a blade.
-If you do want to spend the extra money, well-made (albeit pricier) options are crafted to last you a lifetime.
+If you do want to spend the extra money, well-made (albeit pricier) options, like our top choice the Jackson Cannon Bar Knife, are crafted to last you a lifetime.
 Regardless of your budget, we called upon our favorite bartenders to find you the best paring knives to get right now.

 Best Overall: Jackson Cannon Bar Knife